Delirium vs. Dementia: Causes, Symptoms, Treatment, and Preventative Measures

 Symptoms of Delirium vs. Dementia

-- Reduced awareness of the environment, such as being easily distracted or extremely fixated on an idea.
+- Reduced awareness of one’s environment, such as being easily distracted or unfocused, fixated on a certain detail or idea, or being withdrawn.

-- Cognitive impairment, such as disorientation, difficulty speaking, reading, or writing, and memory problems.
+- Cognitive impairment, such as disorientation, poor memory, or difficulty speaking, reading, or writing.

 - Behavior changes, such as hallucinations, agitation, sleep disturbances, and reversal of the night-day sleep-wake cycle.

-- Emotional disturbances, such as depression, euphoria, anxiety, irritation, changes in personality, and rapid and unpredictable mood shifts.
+- Emotional disturbances, such as depression, anger, anxiety, irritation, changes in personality, and rapid and unpredictable mood shifts.

-In order for a person to be diagnosed with dementia, least two core mental functions must be significantly impaired.
-Symptoms of dementia include progressive difficulty with:
+In contrast, the symptoms of dementia develop and worsen over a longer period of time.
+And, for a person to be diagnosed with dementia, at least two core mental functions must be significantly impacted.
+These core mental functions include:

 - Memory, such as forgetting names of family members or regressing to childhood memories.